RenTrieu/CryoEMCovariance/README.md

     - Numbered from 0 to len(ResidueIndices)(len(ResidueIndices)-1)/2 -1
     - Numbers all non-redundant values in the covariance matrix
       - TODO: Specify the ordering system
+- Implemented the covariance submatrix approximation to speed up computation, however, there is a loss of smaller covariance values.
+Computation time is reduced by a factor of .25.
+- Added a Jupyter notebook for accessing specific covariance values
+  - Code needs to be cleaned up so that paths align well with the rest of the scripts

 Version 0.7
 -----------